-Under the terms of the outstanding interest rate swap agreements, the value of the interest rate swaps is determined based upon Avista Corp. paying a fixed rate and receiving a variable rate based on LIBOR for a term of ten years.
-As of June 30, 2011, we had a long-term derivative liability of \$1.5 million and an offsetting regulatory asset on the Condensed Consolidated Balance Sheets in accordance with regulatory accounting practices.
+As of June 30, 2012, we had a current derivative liability of \$5.2 million and a long-term derivative asset of \$3.4 million, with an offsetting regulatory asset on the Condensed Consolidated Balance Sheets in accordance with regulatory accounting practices.
+In May 2012, we cash settled interest rate swap contracts (notional amount of \$75.0 million) and paid a total of \$18.5 million.
+The interest rate swap contracts were settled in connection with the pricing of \$80.0 million of First Mortgage Bonds.
 Upon settlement of the interest rate swaps, the regulatory asset or liability (included as part of long-term debt) will be amortized as a component of interest expense over the life of the forecasted interest payments.